deepanshupal09/Tasks-App/README.md

 ### Frontend

-- **User Authentication**: Login and logout functionality using JWT tokens (access token implemented; refresh token mechanism is not included).
+- **User Authentication**: Login and logout functionality using JWT tokens.
 - **Task Management**: Create, update, delete, and view tasks.
 - **State Management**: Redux is used to manage application state.
 - **Built with Next.js**: Provides fast development and server-side rendering capabilities.